Kaushalsindhu/Delta-Demo/README.md

-This is a demo for git & github class.
+This is a demo for git & github class